hongson97/broken-link/README.md

 # broken-link

-This is small script python help you checking bronken link in the webpage.
+This is small script python help you checking broken link in the webpage.

 Run it with command:
 ```sh